AWS

 table, which corresponds with an AWS ARN.
 This will allow you to navigate directly to the vulnerability finding within Wiz using the wiz_vuln_finding_link

 field above.Enhance your AWS cloud asset inventory today with CloudQuery and Wiz.
 Try CloudQuery for free and gain immediate insights into vulnerabilities and misconfigurations in your AWS environment.
-If you have any questions or want to connect with our engineering team, contact us or join our Community.
+If you want to chat with us and request up for a demo or join our Community.

 Ready to get started with CloudQuery?
 You can try out CloudQuery locally with our quick start guide or explore the CloudQuery Platform (currently in beta) for a more scalable solution.